 The Foreigner Exception

-One of my favorite bloggers wrote a scathing blog post against the Japanese, saying their inability to call foreigners “lastname +san” is an insult and degrading.
-When I was a teacher in Japan, all of the students addressed the Japanese teachers as “lastname + sensei.”
-I was always “Mary-Sensei-.”
-I’ve never heard of a western Japanese teacher being addressed as lastname+sensei.
+One of my favorite bloggers wrote a scathing blog post against the Japanese, saying their inability to call foreigners “last name +san” is an insult and degrading.
+When I was a teacher in Japan, all of the students addressed the Japanese teachers as “last name + sensei.”
+I was always “Mary Sensei.”
+Never Last Name + Sensei.

 I believe Japanese people are aware that, in western cultures, we address each other by our first names (especially in the USA).
 We like to keep it casual.
-I think Japanese people address me as Mary because it’s ‘normal’ for my culture, but to call me ‘Mary’ without a ‘san’ attached would denote too much intimacy for their comfort.
-The firstname+san is their hybrid way to be casual like a westerner, yet keep that Japanese distance they value.
+Japanese people address me by my first name because it’s ‘normal’ for my culture, but to call me ‘Mary’ without a ‘san’ attached would denote too much intimacy for their comfort.
+The first name+san is their hybrid way to be casual like a westerner, yet keep that Japanese distance they value.

 The Westernized Japanese

-Tohko had more western friends than Japanese ones.
-In fact, she was so westernized that Japanese people often ask her what country she’s from.
+My hyper-westernized Japanese friend Tohko had more western friends than Japanese ones.
+In fact, she was so westernized that Japanese people often mistook her as a foreigner in Japan.

 When I first met Tohko, our conversation was so casual (and conducted halfway in English) that the thought of calling her ‘san’ didn’t even pass my mind.
 Our relationship started out in English–a language without all the Japanese formality–so we addressed each other merely as Tohko and Mary.

 In the USA I met another good Japanese friend, Manami.
-From day one I called her Manami and she addressed me as Mary–and it’s because our conversation started out in English.
-If we were in Japan and met for the first time, I probably would have bowed, introduced myself, and called her lastname + san.
-The English/Western dynamic already elevates our relationship to a whole new level.
+From day one I called her Manami and she addressed me as Mary, and it’s because our conversation started out in English.
+If we were in Japan and met for the first time in Japanese, I probably would have bowed, introduced myself, and called her last name + san.
+The English language combined with western cultural dynamics already elevated our relationship to a whole new level.

-The thought of calling her, or Tohko, lastname+san is super weird to me.
+The thought of calling Manami or Tohko by their last name is incomprehensible to me.

 I kept this up for about two months until, finally, K could take it no more.